kl2karpenko/MateAcademy/sass_jade_bem/Readme.md

   3. Create file *main.scss* in the *src* folder
   4. Also create *_variables.scss* and *_mixins.scss* partials in the *src* folder.
 Import both of them into *main.scss* file
   5. Create directory *components* in the *src* folder
+  5. Create mixins which desribes different `box-shadows` - https://zpl.io/VYkEMgp
-  6. Create folder *button* and add styles which describe styles for button
+  6. Create folder *button* and add styles which describe button
+  7. Add mixins which describes breakpoints - https://css-tricks.com/approaches-media-queries-sass/#article-header-id-3
+  9. ...jade

   7. Add mixins to add 3 dots in the end of line - https://gist.github.com/plapier/4954935
-  8. Add mixins which describes breakpoints - https://css-tricks.com/approaches-media-queries-sass/#article-header-id-3
-  9. ...jade